 We also evaluate usage data for our app (technical usage data, app version, click flows, used functions) on a purely anonymised basis for the purpose of identifying preferences and to help us develop the app.

-- Push notifications and emails containing useful offers
+- Push notifications and emails containing interesting and relevant offers

-After downloading the Jelbi app, you can choose whether to receive relevant, personalised messages from Jelbi on your mobile device by email or push notification and whether you wish to be informed about special offers, discounts, and surveys, which may include advertising from the BVG and/or Jelbi’s cooperation partners (for BVG products/events or products/events from Jelbi cooperation partners).
+After downloading the Jelbi app, you can choose whether to receive relevant, personalised messages from Jelbi on your mobile device by email, push notification or in-app notification and whether you wish to be informed about special offers, discounts, and surveys, which may include advertising from the BVG and/or Jelbi’s cooperation partners (for BVG products/events or products/events from Jelbi cooperation partners).